instantOS/instantos.github.io/docs/insgame.md

 ### Installation

-This requires the following to be installed
+This requires the following to be installed:

 - ins (obviously)
 - restic